chadwill05/Quiz-game/README.md

 # Quiz-game
-A friendly app interface that provides a 10 question quiz.
+A friendly app interface that provides a new random 10 question quiz every time.